Brian “Boz” Bosworth: #10 NFL Draft Bust:

 BO JACKSON VS. BRIAN “THE BOZ” BOSWORTH – SIZZLE VS FIZZLE

-Synopsis: Just like Dr. Jekyll had Mr. Hyde, Brian Bosworth had The Boz, an alter-ego who was a larger-than-life personality living inside a football player’s body.
-Unlike Jekyll and Hyde, however, Bosworth (the athlete) and Boz (the media sensation) weren’t split personalities but rather one and the same.
-As a marketing major in college, Bosworth understood the importance of building a brand and The Boz was his brand.
+Synopsis: Just like Dr. Jekyll had Mr. Hyde, Brian Bosworth had “The Boz.”
+Specifically, Bosworth had a larger-than-life alter-ego that couldn’t be contained.
+Unlike Jekyll and Hyde, however, Bosworth (the athlete) and Boz (the media sensation) weren’t split personalities.
+Rather, they were one and the same.
+Bosworth understood the importance of building a brand, and “The Boz” was his brand.
 The following post goes through the epic rise and fall of one of the most hyped superstars in college football history.
-By the end, you may not like him more than you currently do, but you should respect him more.
+You may not like him more by the end, but you should respect him more.

 #10 NFL DRAFT BUST: BRIAN “THE BOZ” BOSWORTH

-Oklahoma head coach Barry Switzer had advised Bosworth to accept the punishment and avoid negative publicity, but The Boz couldn’t control himself when given such a large national audience to make a statement.
+Oklahoma head coach Barry Switzer had advised Bosworth to accept the punishment and avoid negative publicity.
+While Bosworth may have listened, The Boz couldn’t control himself when given such a large national audience to make a statement.
 Today, he only would have had to send a Tweet, but this happened before Al Gore had “invented” the internet.
-Even though Bosworth had one more year of eligibility, Switzer told him, “Boz, you need to plan on playing pro football because your ass ain’t going to play for me anymore.”
-According to the coach, “It wasn’t the T-shirt.
-I told him not to do anything that would embarrass himself, the team or this university.
-He did.
-That’s why I kicked his ass off the team.”
-Bosworth had no plan to stay at Oklahoma, but he begged his way back on to the team in order to give him leverage in the upcoming draft.

-Perhaps, Bosworth overestimated his ability to emulate his marketing idol Jim McMahon.
+Bosworth had no plan to stay at Oklahoma, but he begged his way back on to the team in order to gain leverage in the upcoming draft.
+In retrospect, Bosworth overestimated his ability to emulate his marketing idol, Jim McMahon.
 After all, McMahon and The Boz shared a cover of SI as two outspoken self-promoters.

 During the Bears run to the 1986 Super Bowl, McMahon had gotten into trouble with NFL Commissioner Pete Rozelle for wearing an Adidas headband during a playoff game.
 After getting fined $5,000 for his actions, McMahon figured out a way to get back at the Commish.

-Both McMahon and The Boz were ahead of their time in realizing that their bodies were mobile billboards attracting millions of eyeballs.
-Unfortunately for them (and all other football players), both the NFL owners and the NCAA have usurped that marketing opportunity.
-Perhaps someone should dust off Bosworth’s T-shirt to protest the NCAA’s monopolistic control over the earning potential of college players.
+Both McMahon and The Boz were ahead of their time in realizing that their bodies were mobile billboards that could attract millions of eyeballs.
+Unfortunately for them (and all other players), the NFL owners and the NCAA have usurped that marketing opportunity.
+Perhaps it’s time to dust off Bosworth’s T-shirt to protest the NCAA’s monopolistic control over the earning potential of college players.

 Drafted four years earlier, Elway effectively created the false impression that he would play baseball for the Yankees instead of playing for the Colts.
-That impression resulted in a trade with the Broncos, which is still paying dividends in the Mile “High” City.
+That impression resulted in a trade with the Broncos, which still pays dividends in the Mile “High” City.
 In addition to leading the Broncos to two Super Bowl victories, Elway has been a very successful GM for the team.
 Unlike many others before him, Elway continues to elude the Peter Principle.
-It’ll catch up to him someday, but only after he becomes Governor of Colorado.
+I predict it’ll catch up to him someday, but only after he becomes Governor of Colorado.

-With 37:1 odds against them, the Seattle Seahawks won the Bosworth lottery and gladly forfeited their 1st round pick in 1988 in order to try to sign him.
-Even though the Seahawks weren’t one of Bosworth’s desired teams, money talks and the largest rookie contact ever ($11 million over 10 years) spoke to Bosworth.
+With 37:1 odds against them, the Seattle Seahawks won the Bosworth lottery and gladly forfeited their 1988 1st round pick for him.
+Even though the Seahawks weren’t one of Bosworth’s desired teams, money talks.
+Of note, the largest rookie contact ever ($11 million over 10 years) spoke to him.
 Too bad, Bosworth couldn’t deliver on the advertised bill of goods.